 Deciding on Which Park to Visit

-While they are several upgraded options, like the ability to “hop” from park to park, you will not have enough time in your already tight schedule to go back and forth between parks.
+While there are several upgraded options, like the ability to “hop” from park to park, you will not have enough time in your already tight schedule to go back and forth between parks.
 That said, most people tend to spend the day at the most iconic park, Magic Kingdom.

 With Magic Kingdom having the most attractions, more Disney characters, and a tad more Disney magic, we recommend that you spend your limited time at this park.